Piszmog/gtpm/README.md

 - `tmux` can be installed to
   - `/run/current-system/sw/bin` if using Nix
   - `/opt/homebrew/bin` if using homebrew
+- `gtpm` can be installed to
+  - `/opt/homebrew/bin` if using homebrew
+  - Some custom location on your `PATH`

 Reload TMUX environment so `gtpm` is sourced: